packit/specfile/README.md

 # adding a new entry, author is determined using rpmdev-packager (if available)
 specfile.add_changelog_entry('New upstream release 2.1')

-# adding a new entry, specifying author and date explicitly
+# adding a new entry, specifying author and timestamp explicitly
 specfile.add_changelog_entry(
     'New upstream release 2.1',
     author='Nikola Forró',
     email='nforro@redhat.com',
-    date=datetime.date(2021, 11, 20),
+    timestamp=datetime.date(2021, 11, 20),
 )
 ```